 In her role, Burke will work with companies across the country in an effort to develop mutually beneficial partnerships and programming.
 Leveraging her industry experience in professional development, production and studio management, she will be able to offer unique and targeted support for AET and Design students as they perfect their craft and prepare to graduate.

-Prior to Burke’s time at Walt Disney Imagineering, she was the Senior Vice President of the Imagineering Creative Studio.
-As the studio lead, she partnered with senior executives to direct the development of portfolio franchises such as Star Wars, Marvel and Pixar, as well as a wide variety of creative entertainment projects around the world.
+While at Walt Disney Imagineering, she partnered with senior executives to direct the development of portfolio franchises such as Star Wars, Marvel and Pixar, as well as a wide variety of creative entertainment projects around the world.

 Burke’s career includes time as head of Lucasfilm’s Theme Park division, Vice President of Artist Development at Sony, head of studio at PDI Dreamworks, and as a production executive at Touchstone Pictures.